maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 ### Objection Eleven: "The falsification of the early-stopping hypothesis in neural networks shows D_f is useless."

 **Response**: Not accurate.
-The early-stopping hypothesis is falsified, but the decoupling of D_f from accuracy and the finding that output entropy is a strong predictor both hold.
+The early-stopping hypothesis is falsified, but the decoupling of D_f from accuracy, the finding that output entropy is a strong predictor, and the dimension-locking result all hold.
 Reporting negative and positive results together is the honest approach.

+### Objection Twelve: "The neural network findings are known facts."

+**Response**: Partially correct.
+"Output entropy measures confidence" is known.
+But the observations that "D_f decouples from accuracy" and "D_f is dimension-locked in low-dimensional layers" have not, to my knowledge, been explicitly reported.
+They are not new physics, but new quantitative observations.

 ---